 When Piano, working again with the Sellar Property Group, submitted a proposal for an 880-foot-tall cylindrical tower in 2015, dubbed the “Paddington Pole,” it was a clear attempt to apply the same logic to West London, with improvements to the cramped area around the celebrated Paddington Station—the second busiest in the U.K.—being the main public benefit.
 Set between the Grade I-listed station, designed by the great Victorian engineer Isambard Kingdom Brunel, and a series of Georgian terraces laid out along the northern fringe of Hyde Park, the proposed development was notably not part of any cluster of other high-rises.
 Partly because of the paradigm shifting height of The Shard, the wider cultural attitude to tall buildings in London had changed and the Pole was ultimately scrapped in 2016 following protests from local and city-wide campaign groups.

-Fast-forward nearly a decade: the newly completed 18-story, mixed-use building at the site, also designed by Renzo Piano Building Workshop (RPBW) for Sellar, is such a delight that the original 72-storey residential tower proposal seems like the acme of greed it clearly was.
+Fast-forward nearly a decade: the newly completed 18-story, mixed-use building at the site, also designed by Renzo Piano Building Workshop (RPBW) for Sellar, is such a delight that the original 72-story residential tower proposal seems like the acme of greed it clearly was.
 Paddington Square—or the Cube, as first the architects and developers and now apparently the public call it—is by no means contextual in scale or architectural language to the Georgian condition to the south, although it is stepped back from Praed Street.
 Yet there is local context here.
 From this main street, it is a building with a 21,100-square-foot footprint on a wider 73,000-square-foot site, populated by new public space and a limestone-ribbed extension to an existing hotel in front.

 Photos © Hufton+Crow